tehrengruber/ExtendedParametricTypes/README.md

 # ExtendedParametricTypes

-This module allows deferring the calculation of field types until type parameters are known.
+This module allows deferring the calculation of field types until type parameters are known (see https://github.com/JuliaLang/julia/issues/18466).

 __Example__